apache/nuttx-apps/testing/README.txt

 apps/testing README file
 ========================

-  The apps/testing directory is used to include external testing frameworks
+  The apps/testing directory is used to build NuttX-specific tests and to include external testing frameworks

 examples/ostest
 ^^^^^^^^^^^^^^^